 - Keep at least 10% of the backup location free.

-- The main Altaro VM Backup installation should not be installed on a machine that is also a domain controller (DC).
+- The main VM Backup installation should not be installed on a machine that is also a domain controller (DC).

 - Do not take snapshots DFSR databases: "Snapshots aren't supported by the DFSR database or any other Windows multi-master databases.
 This lack of snapshot support includes all virtualization vendors and products.
 DFSR doesn't implement USN rollback quarantine protection like Active Directory Domain Services."
 Source.